SSpeights/PowerShellGuide/refining-with-loops.md

 ## Creating a Custom Object and Outputting to file

-So the script is now pretty elegant and compact but it still is producing too much data.
-You only need the six pieces of information  above.
+So the script is now pretty elegant and compact but it still produces too much data.
+You only need the six pieces of information .
 You decide using variables in your commands is not the right way to build this script.

 Here you take away the variable and loop for ComputerInfo, select only the information you need, add this to a new object and, finally, output to a csv file that you can use for your checking logic script.
 [The script now looks like this.](/Examples/CreateObject-OutputToFile_ComputerData.ps1)